briandrum/codes.forchagrin.com/_chapters/chapter-333-ovi-willful-misconduct-speed.md

     technician, chemist or phlebotomist of the person's own choosing administer a chemical test or tests, at the person's expense, in addition to any administered at the request of a law enforcement officer.
 If the person was under arrest as described in division (A)(5) of Ohio R.C.
-4511.191, the arresting officer shall advise the person at the time of the arrest that the person may have an independent chemical test taken at the person's own expense.
-If the person was under arrest other than described in division (A) (5) of Ohio R.C.
-4511.191, the form to be read to the person to be tested, as required under Ohio R.C.
-4511.192, shall state that the person may have an independent test performed at the person's expense.
+[4511.191][ORC Section 4511.191], the arresting officer shall advise the person at the time of the arrest that the person may have an independent chemical test taken at the person's own expense.
+If the person was under arrest other than described in division (A)(5) of Ohio R.C.
+[4511.191][ORC Section 4511.191], the form to be read to the person to be tested, as required under Ohio R.C.
+    [4511.192][ORC Section 4511.192], shall state that the person may have an independent test performed at the person's expense.
 The failure or inability to obtain an additional chemical test by a person shall not preclude the admission of evidence relating to the chemical test or tests taken at the request of a law enforcement officer.

     4. _(4)_